Dumpster diving: Overview

 The activity is performed by people out of necessity in the developing world.
 Some scavengers perform in organized groups, and some organize on various internet forums and social networking websites.
 By reusing, or repurposing, resources destined for the landfill, dumpster diving is sometimes considered to be an environmentalist endeavor, and is thus practiced by many pro-green communities.
 The wastefulness of consumer society and throw-away culture compels some individuals to rescue usable items (for example, computers or smartphones, which are frequently discarded due to the extensive use of planned obsolescence in the technology industry) from destruction and divert them to those who can make use of the items.

 A wide variety of things may be disposed while still repairable or in working condition, making salvage of them a source of potentially free items for personal use, or to sell for profit.
 Irregular, blemished or damaged items that are still otherwise functional are regularly thrown away.
 Discarded food that might have slight imperfections, near its expiration date, or that is simply being replaced by newer stock is often tossed out despite being still edible.
 Many retailers are reluctant to sell this stock at reduced prices because of the risks that people will buy it instead of the higher-priced newer stock, that extra handling time is required, and that there are liability risks.
 In the United Kingdom, cookery books have been written on the cooking and consumption of such foods, which has contributed to the popularity of skipping.
 Artists often use discarded materials retrieved from trash receptacles to create works of found objects or assemblage.

 Students have been known to partake in dumpster diving to obtain high tech items for technical projects, or simply to indulge their curiosity for unusual items.
 Dumpster diving can additionally be used in support of academic research.
 Garbage picking serves as the main tool for garbologists, who study the sociology and archeology of trash in modern life.
 Private and government investigators may pick through garbage to obtain information for their inquiries.
 Illegal cigarette consumption may be deduced from discarded packages.

 Dumpster diving can be hazardous, due to potential exposure to biohazardous matter, broken glass, and overall unsanitary conditions that may exist in dumpsters.

-Arguments against garbage picking often focus on the health and cleanliness implications of people rummaging in trash.
-This exposes the dumpster divers to potential health risks, and, especially if the dumpster diver does not return the non-usable items to their previous location, may leave trash scattered around.
-Divers can also be seriously injured or killed by garbage collection vehicles; in January 2012, in La Jolla, Swiss-American man Alfonso de Bourbon was killed by a truck while dumpster diving.
+In January 2012, in La Jolla, Swiss-American man Alfonso de Bourbon was killed by a truck while dumpster diving.